 We performed the test above rather than seeking to rely on any of the Group's controls because the nature of the balance is such that we would expect to obtain audit evidence primarily through the detailed procedures described.
-Communications with the Reckitt Benckiser Group plc's Audit Committee Our discussions with and reporting to the Audit Committee included:

-- Our approach to the assessment over the ongoing litigation relating to the HS issue in South Korea; - · Our conclusions on the appropriateness of the Group's methodology and accounting policies; and - The adequacy of the disclosures, particularly as it relates to the uncertainties in relation to the amount and timing of any resulting outflow.
+- Our approach to the assessment over the ongoing litigation relating to the HS issue in South Korea; - · Our conclusions on the appropriateness of the Group's methodology and accounting policies; and - · The adequacy of the disclosures, particularly as it relates to the uncertainties in relation to the amount and timing of any resulting outflow.